aksiooma/Chatlyst/README.md

 - `SESSION_SECRET`: A secret key used for securing sessions.
 Use a random, long string.
 - `PORT`: The port of the server.
 - `ALLOWED_ORIGINS`: The allowed CORS domains split by comma.
+- `POSTGRES_USER`: The username for the PostgreSQL database.
+- `POSTGRES_PASSWORD`: The password for the PostgreSQL database.
+- `POSTGRES_DB`: The name of the PostgreSQL database.
+- `POSTGRES_HOST`: The host address of the PostgreSQL database.
+- `POSTGRES_PORT`: The port number for PostgreSQL (default: 5432).

 **Example `.env` File:**